ron4fun/hashids.node.js/README.md

 Full Documentation
 -------

-A small Node.js class to generate YouTube-like hashids from one or many numbers.
+A small Node.js class to generate YouTube-like ids from one or many numbers.
 Use hashids when you do not want to expose your database ids to the user.
 Read full documentation at: [http://hashids.org/node-js](http://hashids.org/node-js)

 [![hashids](https://api.travis-ci.org/ivanakimov/hashids.node.js.svg "Hashids")](https://travis-ci.org/ivanakimov/hashids.node.js)